YaAlB/NobelApp/Readme.md

 ### The following has been achieved

-Real time update
+Real time update,
-Imperfect matches
+Imperfect matches,
-And ordering results by quality of match
+and ordering results by quality of match.

 ## Development Environment Setup